Ultra-distance cycling: Century rides

 In the US, organized century rides of 100 mi are common, with the format falling between a cyclosportive and a randonnee.
 There are also many organized double centuries of 200 mi, one of the more popular ones being the Seattle to Portland Bicycle Classic, and at least one event even offers 300 mi and 400 mi options, the Los Angeles Wheelmen Grand Tour.

 Other road cycling records

 There are a few classic long-distance cycling routes for which time records are kept even though riders normally do not race simultaneously.
 These include Land's End to John o' Groats in the United Kingdom, which is about 1400 km.
 On the longer end of the spectrum, there is Cairo to Cape Town in Africa, which is about 11000 km.
 This record is currently held by Scottish endurance cyclist Mark Beaumont.
 The longest record of this format is the around the world cycling record, which requires the cyclist to cover 29000 km by bike plus other requirements.
-A new women's around the world cycling record is currently being attempted by Scottish endurance cyclist Jenny Graham.
+In 2024, American ultra-endurance cyclist Lael Wilcox set the women's record for an unsupported circumnavigation of the globe by bicycle in 108 Days, 12 hours and 12 minutes.
 In 2012 and 2014, a mass-start event called the World Cycle Race was organized based on these rules.